AyoopE/MasterThesis/README.md

 Student: Ayoop Ali Deeb Elkafarna

-The repository contains the follwoing 4 files, other than README.md:
+The repository contains the following 4 files, other than README.md:

 1. First_Classification_Problem.py
 This is a python file for all experiments for first classification problem.